 Sync is ideal for privacy-conscious users with its end-to-end encryption and seamless Office 365 integration.
 It also excels in secure file sharing and document collaboration.
 However, its outdated UI, lack of Linux support, and limited data center options may be limiting.

 You get a limited 5 GB on Sync’s free plan.
-Its paid plans start at $8/month.
+Its paid plans start at $12/month, where you get 1 TB of storage.

 Why Should You Trust Me?